OpenDSU/docssite/pages/concepts/Brick Storages (RFC-003).md

 ## 1.2 General Operations

-Each brick within the brick storage (except the BrickMap) is encrypted using a different symmetric key called SymmetricalEncryptionSSI.
+<p style='text-align: justify;'>Each brick within the brick storage (except the BrickMap) is encrypted using a different symmetric key called SymmetricalEncryptionSSI.
 This key makes it very hard for attackers to obtain the full content of a DSU.
 Even if the attacker would find the symmetric key for a brick (which is unlikely), it could only decrypt this single brick.
 Fortunately, we don’t have to remember all these encryption keys.
-The BrickMap will keep track of them for us, along with the associated HashLinkSSIs referencing the bricks.
+The BrickMap will keep track of them for us, along with the associated HashLinkSSIs referencing the bricks.</p>

-Unlike data bricks, BrickMaps are encrypted using the KeySSI encryption key.
-This thing allows the KeySSI owner to access the BrickMap while preventing access to other users.
+<p style='text-align: justify;'>Unlike data bricks, BrickMaps are encrypted using the KeySSI encryption key.
+This thing allows the KeySSI owner to access the BrickMap while preventing access to other users.</p>

 ## 1.3.
 Notes

-While BrickMaps associated with DSUs stay constant and immutable once they are anchored, DSUs are flexible and, most times, do not remain constant and can even be deleted.
+<p style='text-align: justify;'>While BrickMaps associated with DSUs stay constant and immutable once they are anchored, DSUs are flexible and, most times, do not remain constant and can even be deleted.
 That is why we have multiple BrickMaps that exist in the history of each DSU.
 While the latest BrickMap can be used to reconstruct the latest version of the DSU, it is also possible to reconstruct previous versions of the DSU using previous HashLinkSSIs.
-This is possible because data bricks not used anymore in the latest DSU version are not deleted from the off-chain storage, in order to keep it auditable.
+This is possible because data bricks not used anymore in the latest DSU version are not deleted from the off-chain storage, in order to keep it auditable.</p>

 # 2. BrickMaps

 ## 2.1 Data structure

-The BrickMap is a special brick stored along with the other bricks in the brick storage.
-It is used to reconstruct the DSU in your execution environment by retrieving bricks from the brick storage.
+<p style='text-align: justify;'>The BrickMap is a special brick stored along with the other bricks in the brick storage.
+It is used to reconstruct the DSU in your execution environment by retrieving bricks from the brick storage.</p>

 <div style="text-align:center;">